 HISTORY OF THE FARM

-In 1957 the Wilkens Family moved to Woodstock and started growing corn and soybeans.
-They did this successfully for 34 years.
-In 1989, James and Sue Hong purchased the land from the Wilkens family and their first apple trees were planted soon after.
+All Seasons Orchard is a family run and operated apple orchard and pumpkin farm located in Woodstock, IL.
+We got our start thirty years ago when Jim and Sue Hong planted their first apple trees.
 Unfortunately, these trees did not fare well so James decided to attend Kellogg Apple School at Michigan State University.
 Equipped with more knowledge, in 1993, the Hongs planted 3,000 apple trees and 4,000 more the following year.
 Their perseverance paid off as these trees flourished and created the foundation for the more than 15,000 apple tree orchard that you see now.

 We use agricultural practices that help our trees produce high quality apples while minimizing our impact on the environment.
 That includes implementing Integrated Pest Management (IPM) principles.
 IPM allow us to minimize spraying by strengthening the orchard ecosystem so that conditions are favorable for the apple trees and beneficial insects but unfavorable for pests.
 We also allow natural processes to replace chemicals whenever we can.
 For instance, if you have gone apple picking you may have noticed all the apples that fall to the ground.
 Some dropped apples are used for our apple canon but the vast majority are left on the ground to act as a natural fertilizer.